 Just put enough water or stock to cover the TVP and keep and eye on it, adding more liquid as the soy absorbs it, so that it’s always just covered in the juice.

-How to Make this Chilli Sin Carne Without TVP
+How to Make Vegan Chilli Sin Carne Without TVP

 Follow the same recipe below, as if it were with the TVP but double the quantity of beans in the dish and leave them to cook in the pan for double time before adding the tomato so the beans cook a while without the juice in the pan.